-Our Board has determined that Ms. Andrews, Dr. Amin, Mr. Bailey, Mr. Bradsher, Dr. Jayasuriya, Mr. Mulroy, and Mr. Russell qualify as "independent" directors under Section 803(A) of the NYSE American Company Guide.
-The members of our Audit Committee meet the additional independence standards under Section 803(B)(2) of the NYSE American Company Guide and Section 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the members of our Compensation Committee meet the additional independence standards under Section 805(c)(1) of the NYSE American Company Guide.
+Our Board has determined that Ms. Andrews, Dr. Amin, Mr. Bailey, Mr. Bradsher, Dr. Jayasuriya, Mr. Kingsley, Mr. Mulroy, and Mr. Russell qualify as "independent" directors under Section 803(A) of the NYSE American Company Guide, that the members of our Audit Committee meet the additional independence standards under Section 803(B)(2) of the NYSE American Company Guide and Section 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and that the members of our Compensation Committee meet the additional independence standards under Section 805(c) (1) of the NYSE American Company Guide.
+In making its independence determinations, our Board considered (i) the transactions, relationships and arrangements described below under "Certain Relationships and Related Transactions," (ii) the compensation described above under "Board of Directors - Non-Employee Director Compensation," (iii) with respect to Mr. Kingsley and Mr. Mulroy, current or historic service as a director or an executive officer of a company with which we have or have had a material relationship, specifically, OncoCyte Corporation, a former subsidiary, AgeX Therapeutics, Inc., a former subsidiary, or Asterias Biotherapeutics, Inc., a company we acquired in March 2019, and (iv) with respect to Mr. Bradsher, his relationship with our largest shareholder, which beneficially owns more than 20% of our common shares.